mongodb/docs/source/reference/commands.rst

    In the :program:`mongo` shell, this returns the number of documents in the collection (e.g. ``collection``).
-You may also run this command using the :mjs:func:`db.runCommand()` functionality, with the following results:
+You may also run this command using the :func:`db.runCommand()` functionality, with the following results:

    .. code-block:: javascript